quantizor/markdown-to-jsx/README.md

 Any conflicts between passed `props` and the specific properties above will be resolved in favor of `markdown-to-jsx`'s code.

+Some element mappings are a bit different from other libraries, in particular:

+- `span`:  Used for inline text.
+- `code`:  Used for inline code.
+- `pre > code`: Code blocks are a `code` element with a `pre` as its direct ancestor.

 #### options.overrides - Rendering Arbitrary React Components

 One of the most interesting use cases enabled by the HTML syntax processing in `markdown-to-jsx` is the ability to use any kind of element, even ones that aren't real HTML tags like React component classes.